opsone-ch/documentation/website.rst

     "nginx::global_config::server_file": "/absolut/path/to/your/file.conf"

 .. hint:: with this setting, you can deploy own, system wide configuration files from a Git repository.
-See :ref:`server-globalrepo` for details.
+See :ref:`globalrepo` for details.

 custom webroot
 ^^^^^^^^^^^^^^